 Seeing some of Death Valley National Park’s best scenery requires going up—way up.
 The journey to the top of Telescope Peak (11,049 feet / 3368 m) gives hikers a chance to experience the park’s most diverse landscapes, while offering a strenuous challenge.

-Getting to the Trailhead
+How to Get to the Telescope Peak Trailhead

-The Journey to the Telescope Peak Summit
+Making the Journey to the Telescope Peak Summit

 Hikers who visit the summit on a clear day may be able to see both the lowest and highest points in the lower 48 United States, with Badwater Basin (-282 feet / -86 meters) two miles below and the 14,505-foot (4421-meter) peak of Mount Whitney in the distance to the west.

-Telescope Peak Tips and Cautions
+Telescope Peak Hiking Tips and Cautions

 Make sure to bring all the usual camping and hiking supplies, including a reliable pack, trail map, GPS device, food, and plenty of water.
-Because this section of the park is fairly remote, it’s a good idea to let some friends know where you’re headed and when to expect you home.
+Because this section of the park is fairly remote, it’s a good idea to let friends know where you’re headed and when to expect you home.
 If you’ve done all that, you’re set to tackle the peak!

 While Eagle Creek is here to provide tips and insights on travel, we cannot accept any responsibility for any potential consequences arising from the use of this information.
 Always conduct your own research and use your best judgment.